Acacia stenophylla

-Acacia stenophylla is a species of Acacia commonly referred to as the shoestring acacia.
-It is an evergreen tree in the family Fabaceae native to Australia.
+Acacia stenophylla, commonly referred to as the shoestring acacia, is an evergreen tree in the family Fabaceae and native to Australia.
 It is not considered rare or endangered.

 Description

-Acacia stenophylla varies in characteristic and size, from a rounded, multi stemmed shrub to a spreading tree.
+Acacia stenophylla varies in characteristic and size from a rounded, multi-stemmed shrub to a spreading tree.
 A. stenophylla grows from 4–20 m tall, often stemming into branches at the trunk from about 1 m.
 Bark is dark-grey to blackish and rough, branchlets are smooth to sericeous and sometimes angular.

 The phyllodes are strap-like, 15–40 cm long, 2–10 mm wide, straight to slightly curved, slightly rough, free from hair or very finely puberulous, acute to acuminate, apex is often strongly curved.
 Veins are copious and closely parallel.